Social Icons

 Directed by Gene Stupnitsky

-I started watching this movie with the hope of just passing time because the buzz and the trailer I saw made it seem like a movie that I should not expect much from.
-I was wrong, the movie is funny and just swings you back to your youth, about being a young man who just got interested in the opposite sex.
+I started watching this movie just hoping to pass the time because the buzz and the trailer made it seem like something I shouldn’t expect much from.
+I was wrong—the movie is funny and takes you right back to your youth, to that time when you were a young guy just starting to notice the opposite sex.

-It was like reliving my childhood.
-The three young boys made me feel young again when I didn't know anything about sex, kissing and just wanted to be cool.
+It felt like reliving my childhood.
+The three young boys made me feel young again, back when I didn’t know anything about sex or kissing and just wanted to be cool.
+Their innocence was everything needed to make this movie worth watching.

-The three young men in question are Max (Jacob Tremblay), Lucas (Keith L. Williams) and Thor (Brady Noon).
-Max has a crush on a young lady in his school named Brixlee.
-He and his two friends call themselves the Bean Bag Boys and they are just known around school as just some losers.
-Max kind of has a cool flow about him, which made some kids in school think he is better than the rest.
-So he got invited to a kissing party and knowing that Brixlee will be there he agreed to come, under the condition that he can bring his two friends.
+The plot follows three young boys and their series of misadventures.
+Their naive view of life and their hope to make it to a kissing party drive the story.
+The three boys are Max (Jacob Tremblay), Lucas (Keith L. Williams), and Thor (Brady Noon).
+Max has a crush on a girl at his school named Brixlee.
+He and his two friends call themselves the Bean Bag Boys, and they’re pretty much seen as losers around school.
+Max has a bit of a cool vibe, though, which made some kids think he’s better than the rest.
+So, he gets invited to a kissing party, and since Brixlee will be there, he agrees to go—on the condition that he can bring his two friends.

-It started with Max and his friends using his father's valued drone to spy on his teenage neighbor Hannah, in an attempt to learn the proper way to kiss.
-Hannah and her friend catch the drone and now Max has to get it back.
-His attempt to get it back didn’t go as planned and the three wound up stealing the girls bag, which had drugs in it.
-The girls want the drugs back and Max and his friends want the drone back, what could have been an easy trade was complicated by their naive view of life.
+It starts with Max and his friends using his dad’s prized drone to spy on his teenage neighbor, Hannah, to learn how to kiss properly.
+Hannah and her friend catch the drone, and now Max has to get it back.
+His attempt to retrieve it doesn’t go as planned, and the three end up stealing the girls’ bag, which happens to have drugs in it.
+The girls want their drugs back, and Max and his friends want the drone back.
+What could have been an easy trade gets complicated by their naive view of life.

-Soon everything that could have made their problem easy got more and more complicated as the various kinks in their individual character just made their problems worse.
+Soon, everything that could have made their problem easier just gets more and more tangled as their individual quirks and mistakes make things worse.

-The movie was directed and written by Gene Stupnitsky and this is his directorial debut.
+The movie was written and directed by Gene Stupnitsky, and it’s his directorial debut.

 Worth seeing.